SecretRecipe/windows-xp-svelte/README.md

 ![Home Screen](https://github.com/AJevangelou/windows-xp-svelte/blob/main/thumbnails/Home%20Image.png?raw=true)
 - Sound Effects: Windows XP sounds implemented for logging in and clicking on applications.
 - Functional Start menu with option to log off or "shut down".
-- Optimized for speed implementing Lazy Loading techniques and code splitting.
+- Optimized for speed implementing Lazy Loading techniques and code splitting (speed index over 90 on Lighthouse for every route).

 ### Pending Features
-- Improvements on the File Explorer application.
+- Drop down menu on File Explorer application.
+- Creation of an email application.
 - Deploy on GitHub Pages.
-- Creation of an email application.

 ## Usage
 This project will be used alongside the "About Me" project, which utilizes ReactJS and ThreeJS.